tpdns90321/BBB-GPIO-GO/README.md

 # BBB-GPIO-GO
-It is a GOlang implements BeagleBoneBlack GPIO controll.
+It is a BeagleBoneBlack GPIO controll implements of GOLANG.
 Now Developing.